 You know that references are an important part of the job search process, and recognize that because they are at the end of the interview cycle, they can be an afterthought until requested.
+Failure to prepare references ahead of time can result in the loss of a potential job offer.
 Check out these four tips to maximize the value of your references during your job search process.

 1. Get Permission to Use Someone as a Reference